 The above problem is a special case of the general secure multi-party computation problem [28].
-Generally speaking, a multi-party computation problem deals with computing any probabilistic function on any input, in a distributed network where each participant holds one of the inputs, ensuring independence of the inputs, correctness of the computation, and that no more information is revealed to a participant in the computation than can be computed from that participant's input and output [12].
+Generally speaking, a multi-party computation problem deals with computing any probabilistic function on any input, in a distributed network where each participant holds one of the inputs, ensuring independence of the inputs, correctness of the computation, and that no more information is revealed to a participant in the computation than can be computed from that participant's input and output [10].
 Other examples of such computations include: elections over the Internet, electronic bidding, joint signatures, and joint decryption.
-The history of the multi-party computation problem is extensive since it was introduced by Yao [28] and extended by Goldreich, Micali, and Wigderson [23], and by many others: GoldWasser [12] predicts that "the field of multi-party computations is today where public-key cryptography was ten years ago, namely an extremely powerful tool and rich theory whose real-life usage is at this time only beginning but will become in the future an integral part of our computing reality".
+The history of the multi-party computation problem is extensive since it was introduced by Yao [28] and extended by Goldreich, Micali, and Wigderson [23], and by many others: GoldWasser [10] predicts that "the field of multi-party computations is today where public-key cryptography was ten years ago, namely an extremely powerful tool and rich theory whose real-life usage is at this time only beginning but will become in the future an integral part of our computing reality".

-Goldreich states in [10] that the general secure multi-party computation problem is solvable in theory.
-However, Goldreich also points out that using the solutions derived by these general results for special cases of multi-party computation, are impractical; special solutions should be developed for special cases for efficiency reasons.
+Goldreich states in [8] that the general secure multi-party computation problem is solvable in theory.
+However, he also points out that using the solutions derived by these general results for special cases of multi-party computation, can be impractical; special solutions should be developed for special cases for efficiency reasons.

 One of the well-known special cases of multi-party computation is the Private Information Retrieval (PIR) problem: The problem consists of a client and server.
 The client needs to get the ith bit of a binary sequence from the server without letting the server know the i; the server does not want the client to know the binary sequence either.
-A solution for this problem is not difficult; however an efficient solution, in particular a solution with minimal communication cost, is not easy.
-Studies [19, 6, 17, 16, 20, 22, 21, 13] have shown that one can design a protocol to solve the PIR problem with much better communication complexity than the theoretical solutions.
-Pattern matching is another such specific computation, and the recent progress in the PIR problem motivated us to speculate that there exist solutions that are better than the general theoretical one for this particular kind of secure multi-party computation.
+A solution for this problem is not difficult; however an efficient solution, in particular a solution with small communication cost, is not easy.
+Studies [19, 4, 16, 15, 20, 22, 21, 11] have shown that one can design a protocol to solve the PIR problem with much better communication complexity than by using the general theoretical solutions.
+Pattern matching is another such specific computation, and the recent progress in the PIR problem motivated us to speculate that there exist efficient solutions for this particular kind of secure multi-party computation as well.

-Secure Multi-party Protocol v.s.
-Anonymous Communication Protocol
+Secure Multi-party Protocol vs. Anonymous Communication Protocol